Andrew, Robert, William, Cornelius, and Richard Allen

 We coined an acronym for these aspects of life: PREECHealth to make them easy to remember.
 We must have healthy perceptions of each of these aspects of life and their relationships and interdependence.
 So, we teach the oneness and inseparable nature of these aspects of life that affects all humans.
 You can learn more about The Propagation Congregation here: About the Propagation Congregation

 Also, visit our original music website and download a song or three.
-Gross income from downloads is donated to this project.
+Revenue from our music is donated to this project.
 Production and distribution of original uplifting music is one of the products and services of The Propagation Congregation.
 The Propagation Congregation Publications publish and distribute educational materials for the public.
 We intend that all our products and services be free to the public.
 Our businesses and supporters finance operations of The Propagation Congregation.
 Download a song or three to help us out.

 Download enjoy and share our original music

 We pray for success of this project, and we appreciate and pray for all who contribute to it in any way.
 We know and appreciate that the Believers are already successful (Qur'an 23:1).
-All affairs and decisions are with our Source Creator, Allah, The One, Who has power over everything.
+All affairs and decisions are with our Source Creator, Allah.